blbadger/blbadger.github.io/memory-models.md

 ![memory decoder architectures](/deep-learning/fineweb_memory_d1024_fig.png)

-### Autoencoders and Memory Models don't make trivial encodings
+### Autoencoders and memory models don't learn trivial encodings

 Thus far we have seen curiously diverging training efficiencies with architectural changes for the case where the encoder's embedding is as large or larger than the context window, versus the case where an encoder's embedding is significantly smaller than the context window.
 For example, consider the widely different effect of using more mixer heads or a $k>1$ convolution for large embeddings (where this leads to much more efficient training) compared to small embeddings (where it leads to a decrease in training efficiency).
 Another example is the sharp drop in efficiency in both autoencoders and memory models as one decreases the encoder embedding size past the $n_{ctx}$ boundary.